 Written recognition:

 This type of recognition involves providing workers with written feedback, praise, or recognition for their work.
-This can be done through a variety of channels, such as performance evaluations, feedback forms, or letters of appreciation.
+This can be done through various channels, such as performance evaluations, feedback forms, or letters of appreciation.

 These awards can be given out at special events, such as company-wide meetings or team-building activities, and they can provide employees with a sense of achievement and pride.